Alimony South Carolina

 For example, one woman who separated from her abusive husband was awarded temporary spousal support when she filed for divorce.
-For a variety of reasons including his ongoing threats that he would kill himself if she divorced him, she stopped pursuing the divorce.
-She would have been entitled to separate maintenance and support but because she did not have an attorney she was unaware of this.
-When he ceased paying spousal support ordered under a temporary order when half the duration of the marriage had passed, her husband told her that alimony was never awarded for more than half the duration of the marriage.
-She was not free to marry again and but was no longer receiving any support from her estranged husband.
-Two decades later when he was ready to retire and realized that she would be entitled to benefits under his retirement plan if they were married still when he retired, he sought a divorce.
+For a variety of reasons, including his ongoing threats that he would kill himself if she divorced him, she stopped pursuing the divorce.
+She would have been entitled to separate maintenance and support.
+Because she did not have an attorney she was unaware of this law.
+He ceased paying spousal support ordered under a temporary order when half the duration of the marriage had passed.
+Her husband told her that alimony was never awarded for more than half the duration of the marriage.
+She was not free to marry again.
+And she was no longer receiving any support from her estranged husband.
+Two decades later when he was ready to retire.
+He realized that she would be entitled to benefits under his retirement plan if they were married when he retired.
+He sought a divorce.

 To obtain the best possible outcome for your divorce, hire a Family Law attorney who is familiar with the nuances in South Carolina laws.